Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 - Proper implementation of data mapping and transformation
 - Error handling and validation
 - Documentation clarity

+## Submission Instructions
+- Fork this repository and implement your solution
+- Create a pull request (PR) when you're ready to submit
+- Include your name and contact information in the PR description
+- Send the PR link to Nicholas Brink (Nicholas.Brink@witsphr.org) and Natasha Lalloo (Natasha.Lalloo@witsphr.org)

 **Estimated time:** ~3 hours
 **Questions?** Contact Craig Parker (craig.parker@witsphr.org)